strudelbots/strudel-public/code/README_template.md

 ## Strudel: Leave the grind to the bots.
-Engineer the extraordinary
+Engineer the extraordinary.
 Strudel is changing how we engineer software by merging human ingenuity with advanced automation.
 With Strudel, software engineers can shift their focus from repetitive, time-consuming tasks to what truly matters—innovation, problem-solving, and building exceptional solutions.